mendeljacks/redibase/readme.md

 With this package you can subscribe to data changes, store deeply nested data without stringifying and you can own your stack.

-## Usage
+## Installation

-Installation:

 ```
 npm i redibase  // Or yarn add redibase
 ```

-Initialise a redis connection.
+## Initialise a redis connection
 Parameters are passed directly to the redis constructor
 ```js
 import {connect} from 'redibase'
 const redibase = connect('redis://....')
 export redibase
 ```
-Modify your data
+## Modify data
 ```js
 redibase.set('people', [{name: 'john', age: 29},{name: 'sandy', age: 26}]))
 redibase.set(['animals',0,'age'], 30)